gabribribribri/mandelbread/README.md

 - Changing the distance of convergence
 - Changing the resolution
 - Click to move
-- Zoom with scroll wheel
+- Scroll Wheel to zoom

 ## TODOs
 If I do all of these the work will definitly be finished and my job here will be forever done (I will not)